-WARNING: Never jump start a damaged or frozen battery (a battery can be identified as frozen if its sides are bulged out, it's frosty and it feels very solid).
+WARNING: Never jump start a damaged or frozen battery.
 Be certain the vehicles do not touch, and ignitions are off.
 Do not allow cable clamps to touch.

-- 1. Connect positive (+) cable to positive post (+) of your tractor's discharged battery. - 2.
-Connect the other end of the (+) cable to the positive (+) post of the jumper battery. - 3.
-Connect the second negative (-) cable to the negative (-) post of the jumper battery. - 4.
-Make the final connection on the engine block of the stalled tractor, away from the battery.
+- Connect positive (+) cable to positive post (+) of your tractor's discharged battery. - Connect the other end of the (+) cable to the positive (+) post of the jumper battery. - Connect the second negative (-) cable to the negative (-) post of the jumper battery. - Make the final connection on the engine block of the stalled tractor, away from the battery.
 Attach to a unpainted part to assure a good connection.